Medicare vs. Private Health Insurance: Which Is Better?

 Medicare vs. private health insurance: Rates

-The cost of Medicare will depend on how you purchase coverage.
-If you buy a Medicare Advantage plan with drug coverage, the average cost is $192.90 per month.
-Buying Parts A, B and D separately has a higher average total cost of $213.90 monthly.
+The cost of Medicare depends on how you get coverage.
+If you buy a Medicare Advantage plan with drug coverage, the average cost is $28 per month.
+If you have Original Medicare and you buy a separate Part D and Medigap plan G policy, you'll pay a combined average of $224 per month.

 Pros and cons of private health insurance and Medicare

-Medicare provides good coverage for those who qualify, but private health insurance is a better fit if you need to add someone to your policy.
+Medicare has good coverage and cheap monthly rates, but private health insurance makes more sense if you need to add someone to your policy.

 Medicare pros and cons